loafjs/loaf-dom/readme.md

 loaf-dom is written in ES6+ syntax. but many browsers do not yet support ES6+, so you have to use [Webpack](https://webpack.js.org/), [Babel](https://github.com/babel/babel) library.

 ## Notice
 This is unstable because it is an early version.
+There are many disadvantages.
+I look forward to intellectual and code review.
+Thank you.

 ## Install
 ```